Analysis of the “Sagnac experiment”

 classical mechanics and Galilean relativity

-According to the experiment, however, the light source, the collimator (transforming the light beam from a point source into a parallel beam), the beam-splitter (splitting the beam in two opposite directions), the photographic plate, and the four mirrors mounted on the disk, are rotating all together in the stationary space at the speed of the disk.
-As a result, the different rotational speeds of the disc create different displacements of the interference fringes.
+According to the experiment, however, the light source, the collimator (transforming the light beam from a point source into a parallel beam), the beam-splitter (splitting the beam in two opposite directions), the photographic plate, and the four mirrors mounted on the disk rotate all together in the stationary space at the speed of the disk.
+As a result, the different rotational velocities of the disc create different displacements of the interference fringes due to the influence of the disc velocity on the speeds of light beams in the frame of reference related to the spinning disk

 The two frames of reference, which we are considering in the theoretical explanation of the experiment, are: